jerodgoode/vLLM-Mistral7b-Demo/README.md

 # vLLM Mistral-7B Demo
-Serving Mistral-7B with vLLM in a Python virtual environment on NVIDIA A10
+Walkthrough: Serving Mistral-7B with vLLM in a Python virtual environment on NVIDIA A10

 ## TABLE OF CONTENTS
 1. **Project Description**